 4. The Meatpacking District

 Head to the district of Vesterbro and look for Halmtorvet, a cobbled square lined with shops and cafés.
 Just next to it is the Øksnehallen, an alternative exhibition centre, and the Meatpacking District (Kødbyen in Danish).
-It was once the one-stop shop for butcher shops in Copenhagen but today it’s one of the trendiest places to go out and eat.
-In the summer, be sure to check out the food market Kødbyens Mad & Marked which offers local produce from up to 70 stalls every weekend.
-With tons of great restaurants, bars and clubs to pick from this is a great spot to experience the city’s nightlife!
+It was once the one-stop shop for butcher shops in Copenhagen, but today it’s one of the trendiest places to go out and eat.
+In the summer, be sure to check out the food market Kødbyens Mad & Marked, which offers local produce from up to 70 stalls every weekend.
+With loads of great restaurants, bars and clubs to pick from this is a great spot to experience the city’s nightlife!

 6. Frederiksberg Gardens

 One of the largest green spaces in Copenhagen, these extensive romatic landscape gardens are designed in a very English style – so you’ll feel right at home!
-Lakes, canals, pathways and a variety of wildlife can be found here, offering the perfect opportunity to swap the hustle and bustle of the city for a day in natural surroundings!
-Created for King Frederik IV, you’ll also find Frederiksberg Palace on the grounds: a beautiful Italian-style Baroque residence that was built at the beginning of the 18th century.
+Lakes, canals, pathways and a variety of wildlife can be found here, offering the perfect opportunity to swap the hustle and bustle of the city for a day in natural surroundings.
+Created for King Frederick IV, you’ll also find Frederiksberg Palace on the grounds: a beautiful Italian-style Baroque residence that was built at the beginning of the 18th century.

 7. Queen Louise’s Bridge (Dronning Louises Bro)